Provably Finding a Hidden Dense Submatrix among Many Planted Dense Submatrices via Convex Programming: Conclusions

 Our results demonstrate that nuclear-norm-based convex formulations can effectively identify planted dense blocks even in heterogeneous stochastic block models and in the presence of structured adversarial noise.
 The accompanying dual-certificate analysis provides rigorous theoretical justification for these recovery guarantees.
 Empirical experiments conducted on both synthetic and real-world networks substantiate the theoretical predictions, demonstrating the sharpness of the proposed phase transitions and the robustness of the convex relaxation under heterogeneous noise.

 The results of our empirical analysis suggest several areas for future research.
 Of particular interest is the need to strengthen our sufficient conditions for perfect recovery for the case where we have several planted dense blocks of the same size and similar density, e.g., when graphs contain several maximum cliques.
-We have observed that our nuclear-norm-based approach often recovers a convex combination of the multiple optimal solutions, but we have yet to identify a theoretical phase transition ensuring perfect recovery in this case.
+We have observed that our nuclear-norm-based approach often recovers a convex combination of the multiple optimal solutions, but we have yet to identify a theoretical phase transition ensuring perfect recovery in this case; this would answer the question posed by Conjecture~\ref{conj:multiple-bicliques-conjecture}.

 Moreover, it is necessary to develop scalable algorithmic implementations tailored for large-scale network data.
 The ADMM approach considered in Section~\ref{sec:ADMM} is considerably more efficient than classical interior point methods for solving our convex relaxation, but still rely on a computationally expensive singular value decomposition, which limits the scale of problems that we can solve in practice.
 Scalable first-order methods that avoid this SVD step or efficient interior-point algorithms exploiting the sparse structure of the constraints are needed to obtain scalable algorithms for this problem.